min2ha/ukwa-site/content/target/22717/index.en.md

   "subject": "UK General Election 2015"
 }

-# Future of the UK and Scotland on Facebook, The

 Facebook for Centre on Constitutional Change (formerly The Future of the UK and Scotland), a multi-institutional research centre which creates capacity for interdisciplinary work on the social, economic and political challenges facing Scotland.